FAQ

 • Common referrals with medicare rebates for psychological services:

-Patients who have reached their Medicare Safety Net threshold, are eligible for higher rebates.
+Upon reaching your Medicare Safety Net threshold, youare eligible for higher rebates.
 Learn more here or contact Medicare.

-Speak to your GP about your eligibility to claim these Medicare benefits and the best person to make your referral.
-Please note: Medicare requires the referral to be completed prior to your psychology consult for a rebate to apply.
+Speak to your GP about your eligibility to claim these Medicare benefits.
+Please note: Medicare requires the referral to be completed prior to the psychology consult for a rebate to apply.

 • No, you cannot claim a Medicare rebate and private health rebate on the same consult.